 From a 2019 interview with Mark Strothmann:

-Strothmann: How did it come to be that you were able to meet up with Badfinger?
+Strothmann: How did you first meet up with Badfinger?
 Where were you in your career at that point?

 Schell: Well, it was kismet.
 And where I was in my career at that point was: I was ready.
 I’d actually prepared for playing with Badfinger or a group of their stature for over a decade.
 And I was ready.